katjerome/portfolio/README.md

 # Hello, I'm Kayatha
 <a href="https://linkedin.com/in/kayatha-jerome-ga/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
 [Provide Objective - Remove this afterwards]]